Montrose School

 Relationships and Sex Education

 The aims of Relationships Education are further supported by interventions, extracurricular and enrichment activities we provide.
 For example, children’s learning is enriched through educational visits, our Forest School, visitors, sporting opportunities, music, art and cultural events and links to the local area.
 At Montrose, we give children the best possible start and build on their early skills preparing them for each stage of their education, raising their aspirations and demonstrating possibilities for their future lives.
-Our values underpin all that we do in school and foster independence and resilience.

 Wigston Lane, Leicester, Leicestershire